-I really love, love this recipe because it’s simple, different, makes my house smell amazing, and of course the light, bold flavor, which is perfect for any season.
+I really love, love this recipe because it’s simple, different and it makes my house smell amazing.
+It also has a light, bold flavor, which is perfect for any season.
 In this recipe, you’ll combine all of the ingredients at the beginning and basically forget about it while it simmers.
 I’m sure most of us would agree, any recipe where you can cook everything together at once is a clear win in any kitchen.

 One thing I’d like to point out about this recipe is that it calls for canned tomatillos, which can be challenging to find – even in Oklahoma.
 I have substituted Salsa Verde, which can be found everywhere, and achieved comparable results.

 Prep time: 10 minutes